Rajpratik71/Mininet-wiki/Introduction-to-Mininet.md

   custom routing or switching behavior, you will need to find or develop a controller with the features you require.

-- Currently Mininet doesn't do NAT out of the box.
-This means that your virtual hosts will be isolated from your LAN by default; this is usually a good thing, but means your hosts can't talk directly to the Internet unless you provide a means for them to do so.
-(Note the `nat.py` example demonstrates how to configure Mininet hosts for external connectivity, and the `hwintf.py` examples demonstrates how to add a physical interface to Mininet.)
+- By default your Mininet network is isolated from your LAN and from the internet - this is usually a good thing!
+However, you may use the `NAT` object and/or the `--nat` option to connect your Mininet network to your LAN via Network Address Translation.
+You can also attach a real (or virtual) hardware interface to your Mininet network (see `examples/hwintf.py` for details.)

-- Currently all Mininet hosts share the host file system and PID space;
+- By default all Mininet hosts share the host file system and PID space;
   this means that you may have to be careful if you are running daemons that require configuration in /etc, and you need to be careful that you don't kill the wrong processes by mistake.
 (Note the `bind.py`